-9 Here is a taster: Obligatorily covert pied-piping [sic!] of phrases, but only for in-situ argumental wh-expressions.
+8 Here is a particularly erudite example: Obligatorily covert pied-piping [sic!] of phrases with in-situ argumental wh-expressions.
 (Choe 1987, Pesetsky 1987, Nishigauchi 1990).
-The innate UG is supposed to somehow bring it about that argumental wh-items in extraction islands are covertly pied-piped together with the whole island.
-It would apply only in English-like languages, since in German, the arguments-only restriction does not hold [see Haider (2018) for data and discussion].
+The innate UG is supposed to somehow bring it about that wh-items are covertly extracted out of extraction islands by covert pied-piping of the whole island.
+Any other extractions, in particular any empirically checkable overt extractions are robustly unacceptable.
+It would apply only in English, since in German, the arguments-only restriction does not hold.
+(Haider 2018).